invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/support/v6-migration.md

 - Update the AD app registration redirect URLs used for the AD login with the URL of the new dashboard.
 This is done from the `Authentication` page of your app registration.
 - Review the Container App scaling requirements for your scenario.
 See the [Dashboard installation](../dashboard/installation/index.mdx) and [Framework installation](../framework/installation/index.mdx) for more information.
 - Role assignment clean-up: The deployment of Invictus v6.0 will result in many lingering role assignments named `Unknown`.
 These can be deleted.
+- We use Multiple Revision mode in our Container App deployments, which means that older revisions could clutter the Container App Environment.
+[We provide a clean-up script](../scripts/Invictus-RemoveOldRevisions.ps1) that should be run after logging in on the correct subscription, but can be ran in Azure DevOps Pipelines as well.

 ## Migrating Your Interfaces